stevenirby/stevenirby/README.md

 ---

 ## Current Projects
+* 📆 [25 Weeks](https://25weeks.now/?ref=github) - Pick one repeatable thing to do for the next 25 weeks.
 * 💰 [Price Page](https://pricepage.lol/?ref=github) - 50 AI models.
 One insane pricing page wall.
 * 🪐 [Marsputer](https://marsputer.com/?ref=github) - A fully interactive Mars desktop OS in your browser.
 * 😤 [Let Me Emoji That For You](https://letmeemojithatforyou.com/?ref=github) - The passive-aggressive way to help someone find an emoji.